sumanai04/WebAgenticStarterKit/README.md

 ```

+you could actually skip everything from this point straight to the Claude Setup

 Open the newly created `.env` file and add your `DEEPSEEK_API_KEY` and your preferred database password.

 ### 3. Spin Up the Database